motopress/mp-restaurant-menu/readme.txt

 * Minor bugfixes and improvements.

 = 1.1.5 =
-* Bug fix: fixed an issue with empty tags or categries.
+* Bug fix: fixed the issue with empty tags or categries.

 = 1.1.4 =
 * Added the ability to display menu items in the simplified list view.
-* Bug fix: fixed an issue with menu item view in search results.
+* Bug fix: fixed the issue with menu item view in search results.

 = 1.1.3 =
 * Minor bugfixes.